meetrajesh/letterpress/README.md

    &lt;/VirtualHost>
    </pre>

-   Replace <code>[webroot]</code> with the full path of the parent directory that contains your letterpress git repo that you checked out in the previous step.
+   * Replace <code>[webroot]</code> with the full path of the parent directory that contains your letterpress git repo that you checked out in the previous step.
 So if you checked out your repo at
    <code>/home/john/phpwebroot/letterpress</code>, your [webroot] will be
    <code>/home/john/phpwebroot</code>

-   The <code>AllowOverride All</code> line is important.
+   * The <code>AllowOverride All</code> line is important.
 Don't forget it.
 It allows you to setup URL rewriting rules via an Apache-specific .htaccess config file which you can view here: https://github.com/meetrajesh/letterpress/blob/master/.htaccess

+   * Restart Apache for the changes to take effect: <code>sudo /etc/init.d/httpd restart</code> on Linux, and <code>sudo
+   /usr/sbin/apachectl restart</code> on Mac OS X.

+1. Setup MySQL DB

-1. Import the MySQL database locally.
+   * Import the MySQL database locally.
 I've assumed you have a blank user with a blank password that has admin (or at least database creation) privileges:

    <pre>